lsigut/EC_workflow/README.md

-The application of QC filters depends on whether the applied filters are independent (most of the QC filters; QC flags are interpreted independently on their order) or additive (*wresid* and *interdep* filters; they serve as flag corrections and thus the outcome depends on their position within the QC workflow).
+The application of QC filters depends on whether the applied filters are independent (most of the QC filters; QC flags are interpreted independently on their order as maximum value is taken) or additive (*wresid* and *interdep* filters; they serve as flag corrections and thus the outcome depends on their position within the QC workflow).

 <p align="center">